 Reward and recognition should be a staple of every performance management system.
 Employees should know that their efforts and achievements are being appreciated, and studies have shown that employees who receive ongoing recognition far outperform those who receive none.
 On top of this, reward and recognition are fundamental to an engaged workforce.

 Engaged employees are a manager’s dream, as they are more motivated and determined to work harder for themselves and the company.
-A simple “thanks for your hard work” can really inspire a potential leader to push their own limits.
+A simple “thanks for your hard work” can really inspire potential leaders to push their limits.

 Allow Room for Creativity and Flexibility